 Note 3 – Saint Goar, or Sint Gewier, is worshiped in the Netherlands as well, namely near the village of Meerlo in the province of Limburg.
 Here in the woods stands a chapel built in 1662.
 Prayers to Saint Goar can help against cold fevers.

 An interesting anecdote comes from the life of Saint Goar.
 According to this vita, rumours were spreadin' around that Saint Goar lived an indecent life.
 Bishop Rusticus of Trier accused Goar and only wanted to believe Goar's innocence if he could name the parents of a three-year-old foundling.
 Goar prayed to God, and the baby miraculously started to speak.
 The infant said that the name of its mother was Flaris and the name of its father was Rusticus (De Jong website).
-In local legends concerning the Lorelei Rock, it's often Lorelei who is being accused of living an indecent life.
+In local legends concerning the Lorelei Rock, it is often Lorelei who is being accused of living an indecent life.
 The bishop assumed the role of protector.
 Maybe it felt better that women were weak and dishonourable, instead of men being so.

 Suggested hiking